socialsoftware/quizzes-tutor/backend/README.md

 As all the Cadence's concepts are explained in the [documentation](https://cadenceworkflow.io/docs/concepts/), we will focus on how to implement the Saga pattern.

-The workflow has a **single** @WorkflowMethod where the saga is described.
-The activities are the saga's steps.
+Basically, the workflow has a **single** @WorkflowMethod where the saga is described and the activities are the saga's steps.

 # How do we make it work ?